LGBTQ rights in Haiti: Discrimination protections

 Haitian law does not have a hate crimes or bias-motivated crime law to address harassment and violence directed at LGBT people.

-On 24 June 2020 a new penal code was decreed by the President of Haiti, to take effect 24 months later unless rejected by a new parliament before then, which would criminalize discrimination based on sexual orientation and decriminalize adultery.
+On 24 June 2020, a new penal code was decreed by the President of Haiti to take effect 24 months later unless rejected by a new parliament before then.
+The code would criminalize discrimination based on sexual orientation and decriminalize adultery.
 Many Haitians and religious organizations became angry with this and conservative politicians promised that they will reject the new penal code.

 Constitutional protections

 The Constitution of Haiti, ratified in 1987, does not expressly prohibit discrimination on the account of sexual orientation or gender identity.
 However, the Constitution does make certain guarantees to all citizens, including a right to health care, housing, education, food and social security.

 Social attitudes and viewpoints

 Most Haitians have strong ties to a religion or denomination that views homosexuality and cross-dressing negatively.
 Roughly fifty percent of the population is Catholic, and the second and third main religious groups in Haiti, Pentecostalism and Islam, also tend to have negative views about same-sex sexuality and cross-dressing.

 As a result of these attitudes and viewpoints, LGBT people often feel the need to be discreet about their sexual orientation or gender identity for fear of being targeted for discrimination or harassment.
 While the Haiti government has allowed an LGBT rights movement to exist, public support is almost nonexistent.

 The major social exception is Vodou which, as a spiritual practice and belief, possesses little discrimination against LGBT people.

 More than 1,000 people participated in Port-au-Prince in July 2013 to protest homosexuality and a proposal to legalize gay marriage.
 The protest brought together a mix of religious groups from Protestant to Muslim, who carried anti-gay placards and chanted songs, including one in which they threatened to burn down parliament if its members make same-sex marriage legal.
 The coalition of religious groups said that it opposed laws in other countries supporting gay marriage.